jacobcons/personal-site/content/blog/first-post.md

 more boilerplate if it gives me complete control over the SQL.

 ### Auth
-Ah the allure of JWTs, stateless auth powered by cryptographic magic.
-Less state and one less dependency in the form of redis for managing sessions.
-It sounded too good to be true and it sort of is once you realise the token is valid until it expires and hence there's no way to instantly revoke a token.
-This is useful for example if you want to ban a user and prevent them from using your site until the token expires, or if a malicious actor gets a hold of it and uses it to log in; a password reset could be used to revoke the token and lock them out.
+Using JWTs for auth sounded appealing due to less state and one less dependency in the form of redis for managing sessions.
+Unfortunately I later figured out that the token is valid until it expires and hence there's no way to instantly revoke a token.
+This is needed for example if you want to ban a user and prevent them from using your site until the token expires.
+Also, if a malicious actor gets a hold of it and uses it to log in; a password reset could be used to revoke the token and lock them out.
 There are remedies to this such as storing a blacklist of tokens or using refresh tokens, but these all reintroduce state and hence defeat the purpose of using JWTs in the first place.